Mike McLaughlin (racing driver)

 Michael McLaughlin (born October 6, 1956) is an American former professional stock car racing driver.
-Nicknamed Magic Shoes, McLaughlin was a perennial fan favorite, winning the Most Popular Driver award in 1997.
-He also scored several wins and top-5 points finishes in the points standings in the NASCAR Busch Series.
+Nicknamed "Magic Shoes", McLaughlin was a perennial fan favorite, winning the Most Popular Driver award in 1997.
+He also scored several wins and top-five points finishes in the points standings in the NASCAR Busch Series.

 Early career

-McLaughlin grew up in New York State and began his professional career at a later stage than most other drivers, competing in his first race at age 20 in a dirt modified he built.
+McLaughlin grew up in New York State and began his professional career at a later stage than most other drivers, competing in his first race at the age of twenty in a dirt modified he built.
 He then ran regularly at his home track, Maple Grove Speedway, before moving up into the DIRT Modified series.

 McLaughlin lived a few blocks from Maple Grove Speedway and built his first car in the garage at home.
 According to his mother, he drove the car to the track on his first night of racing.

 Move to NASCAR

-In 1984, McLaughlin made his Busch Series debut at the Mello Yello 300 at Charlotte Motor Speedway, driving the No. 73 Pontiac home to a 14th-place finish.
+In 1984, McLaughlin made his Busch Series debut at the Mello Yello 300 at Charlotte Motor Speedway, driving the No. 73 Pontiac home to a fourteenth place finish.
 He ran one more race that season, the October Charlotte race.
 Unfortunately, mechanical problems ended his day early.
-He raced twice more the next season, posting an eleventh-place run.
+He raced twice more the next season, posting an eleventh place run.

 He then advanced into the NASCAR Modified ranks for Sherwood Racing, owned by Bill Corazzo and run by Clyde McLeod.
-His crew included Corazzo's nephew, Greg Zipadelli, who would later win Sprint Cup titles as crew chief, and Greg's younger brother Scott Zipadelli, who is also now a top level NASCAR crew chief.
+His crew included Corazzo's nephews, Paul Corazzo Jr., who would go onto his own racing career in both open wheeled formula cars and Sprint car winning championships in both many times, Greg Zipadelli, who would later win Sprint Cup titles as crew chief, and Greg's younger brother Scott Zipadelli, who is also now a top level NASCAR crew chief.
 Mike won the 1988 championship in the Winston Modified Tour, now known as the Whelen Modified Tour.
 He has sixteen career wins in the modified series.

 He also drove for Harry and Mike Greci in the Busch North Series, finishing 3rd in points in 1993.
-Mike became the first driver ever to win both ends of the Modified/Busch North doubleheader at New Hampshire Motor Speedway.
+McLaughlin became the first driver ever to win both ends of the Modified/Busch North doubleheader at New Hampshire Motor Speedway.